-1) The referee near the bench blows the whistle for a foul.
+1. The referee near the bench blows the whistle for a foul.

-2) The referee who blew the whistle goes to the place where the foul was committed to show a YC/RC.
+The referee who blew the whistle goes to the place where the foul was committed to show a YC/RC.

-3) The other referee goes to the place where the foul was committed to help control the situation (the players and the ball).
+3. The other referee goes to the place where the foul was committed to help control the situation (the players and the ball).

-4) The referee who showed the YC/RC goes towards the timekeeper's table to inform the other match officials of the guilty player's number.
+4. The referee who showed the YC/RC goes towards the timekeeper's table to inform the other match officials of the guilty player's number.
 The signal must be made from the halfway line, approximately 5m from the timekeeper's table.

-5) The referees restart play having changed sides.
+5. The referees restart play having changed sides.
 Play is restarted by the referee who is now on the bench side blowing the whistle.

-20. Positioning - third referee (or reserve assistant referee) when one or more teams play with a flying goalkeeper
+20. Positioning - third or fourth referee when one or more teams play with a flying goalkeeper

-When a team plays with a flying goalkeeper, the third referee (or reserve assistant referee) controls the goal line of this team when it is attacking.
-If a goal is scored at the attacking team's end, the third referee (or reserve assistant referee) informs the other referees using the approved signal.
+When a team plays with a flying goalkeeper, the third or fourth referee controls the goal line of this team when it is attacking.
+If a goal is scored in the flying goalkeeper's goal, the third or fourth referee informs the other referees using the approved signal.

-If both teams play with a flying goalkeeper and both a third referee and a reserve assistant referee are available, the third referee should control one team's goal line and the reserve assistant referee should control the other goal line.
+If both teams play with a flying goalkeeper and both a third and fourth referee are available, the third referee should control one team's goal line and the fourth referee should control the other goal line.